hedi0/manga_siteweb/README.md

 ### Pull Request Process

 1. Fork your feature branch from `main`.
-2. Ensure your codeadheres to the established code style.
+2. Ensure your codeadheres to the established c
-3. Write clear,  com
+3. Write